buchanana01/ve-content/docs/help.md

 - __auto-fit__:  When running the animation automatically resize the viewing area to fit all active points.
 Default=`false`
 - __loop__:  Loop the animation when `auto-play` is enabled.
 Default=`false`
 - __fps__:  Animation speed.
 Default=`1`fps

+The following attributes control marker and geojson formatting:

+- __marker-style__:  Use `circ

 ## ve-map-layer